hassan-anees/HumanRightsDashboard/README.md

 # HumanRightsDashboard
 ## Description
-This project was made in collaboration with Martina Tawedrous, Daniel Ginovker, and Samir Haq The dashboard presents the growing issue of Chinese internment camps in Xinjiang.
+This project was made in collaboration with Martina Tawedrous, Daniel Ginovker, and Samir Haq.
+The dashboard presents the growing issue of Chinese internment camps in Xinjiang.

 ## Features